 Wyoming Highway Patrol will be conducting training on safety issues to the general public.
 Billboards will continue to be placed in the six designated areas in the high crash corridors.
+The billboards were recently replaced and updated with all FMCSA required logos.
 Brochures and all information regarding driving in mountainous and unpopulated areas will be distributed along the high crash corridors and at the ports of entry.
-Alive at 25 is a program that Safety puts on throughout the state approximately 80 times a year.
-There were 1900 attendees in 2015.
-In 2016, there were are 1857 attendees and 101 classes.
+Alive at 25 is a program that Safety puts on throughout the state at approximately 100 times a year.
+There were approximately 1920 attendees in 2016.
+In 2017, there were approximately 2400 attendees and 101 classes.
 This is counted as part of Teen Safety Events.